Tropical methods for building real space sextics with totally real tritangent planes: Constructing totally real tritangents

 To conclude, we discuss classes 1, 2, 5 and 6.
 The tangencies (3c) and (3c') for all members of classes 1 and 5 seen in~\autoref{tab:localTangenciesEx64} occur along the top-left horizontal edge of $\Gamma$.
 We have $u=1$, $v=2$ and $w=r=3$.
 Similarly, the tangencies (3c) and (3c') for classes 2 and 6 lie on the middle-left horizontal edge of $\Gamma$, with $u=1$, $v=1$ and $w=r=3$.
 Since $r=w$ in both cases, the corresponding sign rule from~\autoref{tab:signConditionsExamples} confirms that these local tangencies lift over $\PSR$.

-In turn, type (3a) tangency for members of these four classes occurs on the top-right horizontal edge of $\Gamma$.
+In turn, a type (3a) tangency for members of these four classes occurs on the top-right horizontal edge of $\Gamma$.
 We have $u=v=2$ and $r=0$.
 To prove that this local tangency lifts over $\PSR$, we must check that $\overline{m}/\bar{\du}<0$.
-The local equations for this tangency point ensures that $\bar{n}/\bar{\du} = \overline{a_{22}}/\overline{a_{23}}$, so it is positive.
+The local equations at this tangency ensure that $\bar{n}/\bar{\du} = \overline{a_{22}}/\overline{a_{23}}$, so it is positive.
 In turn, applying the map $\tau_0$ to our formulas from~\autoref{tab:initialFormsType2Horiz} for (2D) and (2E) we see that the type (2a) tangency along the negative vertical leg of these four tritangents yields $\bar{n}/\overline{m}<0$.
 Thus, the quantity $\overline{m}/\bar{\du}$ is negative, as we wanted to show. \end{example}

 \begin{example} Let $V(\sextic)$ be a generic lift to the tropical curve $\Gamma$ in honeycomb form seen in~\autoref{fig:honeycomb}.
 We suppose that $\sextic$ is defined over $\PSR$ and assign the following signs to its coefficients $a_{ij}$: we set $a_{00}, a_{20}, a_{02}$ and $a_{22}$ to be positive, whereas all remaining ones are negative.
 The Newton subdivision and the sign distribution are invariant under the action of the map $\tau_0$.